cherti/authguard/README.md

       -crt="": path to TLS public key file for outer connection -key="": path to TLS private key file for outer connection

+## Example Service-File

+If you are using systemd, you can use the authguard.service file in the repository by copying this to /etc/systemd/system and the authguard binary to /opt.

 ## Important information